 Or, you can choose to be active and do anything from canoeing and kayaking to volleyball and Ping-Pong.
 It’s the perfect way to spend a luxurious beachy afternoon!

-Keep in mind that because this beach is so popular, visitors are limited to three hour sessions.
+Keep in mind that because this beach is popular, so visitors are limited to three-hour sessions.

 Pearl Harbor Historic Sites & Picnic on the Pier

 Visit the USS Bowfin Submarine, one of the few surviving combat submarines from WWII.
+Here you’ll find the Waterfront Memorial, Regulus I cruise missile and Japanese Kaiten torpedo.

 Finally, tour the amazing USS Arizona Memorial, which commemorates the lives lost on that fateful day in December of 1941.